This goal assesses how well countries are maximizing the sustainable harvest of non-food marine resources.

 The current score indicates that many regions have potential to improve sustainable harvests of natural products, either by eliminating overharvesting, increasing harvests that are too low, or reducing the pressures that decrease potential harvests.

 Despite the relatively good global score, trends in Natural Products are decreasing.
-The global score has, on average, dropped one fifth of a point every year since 2012.
 This decline is likely due to the decreasing sustainability of forage fisheries, which largely drive the Natural Products scores due to the large amount of harvest compared to seaweeds and ornamental fish in many regions.